vtex/shoreline/styleguides/admin/documentation/primitives/introduction.md

 # Introduction

-Our design system comes with a set of primitive components that represent our most elementary components and you can build anything from them.
+Our design system comes with a set of primitive components that represent our most elementary components, through which other components are built.
+They are basic elements, with no determined style.
+Primitive components include the following basic structures:

-## Components Overview

-- `Box:` The majority of our components are built on top of the `<Box>`.
+- `Box:` one of the most versatile of primitive components, with no defined style, that can be used to leverage other components.
+The majority of our components are built on top of the `<Box>`.
 By default it renders a `<div>` element.
-- `Skeleton:` Represent a UI that doesn’t contain actual content, instead, it shows the loading elements of a page in a shape similar to the actual content.
+- `Skeleton:` represent a UI that doesn’t contain actual content, instead, it shows the loading elements of a page in a shape similar to the actual content.

+If you find a primitive component not implemented yet and you think that could be useful to have it in our design system, feel free to create an [issue in our repository](https://github.com/vtex/onda/issues/new/choose).
+Suggestions are welcome!

-## `Do's`:
+## Do's:

 ### ✅ Build a specific component.